MicrosoftDocs/entra-docs/docs/id-governance/tutorial-prepare-user-accounts.md

 First we create our employee, Melva Prince.

  1. Now navigate to [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
- 2. Sign-in to Graph Explorer with the user administrator account for your tenant.
+ 2. Sign-in to Graph Explorer with the User Administrator account for your tenant.
  3. At the top, change **GET** to **POST** and add `https://graph.microsoft.com/v1.0/users/` to the box.
  4. Copy the following code in to the **Request body**
  5. Replace `<your tenant here>` in the following code with the value of your Microsoft Entra tenant.